Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Efficient Construction of Feasible Graphs

+Furthermore, if $e$ and $f$ (where $f \in F$) share a previous edge as a splitting junction, we examine the following structural sub-cases: \begin{itemize}[leftmargin=*] \item \textbf{Both are Floor Edges:} The existence of $f$ provides an alternative feasible walk, which directly contradicts the essentiality of $e$. \item \textbf{Either is a non-floor edge:} This configuration violates grid-aligned property, which explicitly excludes the existence of infeasible edges at the first splitting junction, rendering this configuration structurally impossible. \end{itemize} Consequently, the removal of $e$ leads to an immediate structural contradiction, confirming that this case is impossible.

+\item \textbf{Case 3: $e \notin F$ and $e$ is non-essential in $G$.} \\ In this scenario, $e$ is non-essential in $G$ due to the existence of alternative feasible paths.
+However, the introduction of the terminal set $F$ prunes these alternatives, promoting $e$ to an essential edge in $G' - E_r$.
+This leads to the infeasibility of $W_f + f$ for some feasible walk $W_f$ previously feasible in $G$, as the history constraints imposed by an edge $f \in F$ render the computation walk invalid.

+The infeasibility arises at some ceiling edge $e_c$ of $W_f$, where $\init(e_c) \notin \IPrec(\term(f))$.
+If $e_c$ were not a cover edge, it would necessarily become a step-pendant edge, contradicting the assumption that $G' - E_r$ is step-pendant free.

+Crucially, $e_c$ cannot be a cover edge because $G'$ is a grid-aligned footmark graph: the target nodes of all edges in $F$ share an identical time step and $(index, tier)$ coordinates.
+This synchronization renders the existence of a valid cover edge for such a configuration structurally impossible.
+Thus, $e_c$ is forced to be step-pendant, leading to an immediate contradiction. \end{itemize} Through these exhaustive cases, we demonstrate that there exists at least one step-pendant edge, say $e'$.
+By designating $e'$ as the first edge extracted by the fixed-point pruning sequence, we reduce the graph $G'$ to a smaller configuration that remains within the scope of our inductive hypothesis.

+\begin{itemize}[leftmargin=*] \item \textbf{Case A: $e'$ is not contained in any feasible walk.} \\ In this case, removing $e'$ does not eliminate any valid feasible traces.
+Thus, $e \in E_r$ remains a strictly essential edge in the reduced graph $G'' = G' -e'$.
+Since $|E(G''-E_r)| = i$, the Inductive Hypothesis (IH) applies directly to $G''$.
+Consequently, the feasible graph of $G'' -E_r$ is empty, implying that the feasible graph of $G' - E_r$ is also empty. \item \textbf{Case B: $e'$ is contained within some feasible walks.} \\ By including $e'$ in the set of pruned edges, we define $E_r' = E_r \cup \{e'\}$.
+Since $e'$ is a step-pendant edge, its removal reduces the total number of edges in the graph, i.e., $|E(G' - E_r')| = i$.
+This strictly satisfies the condition for the Inductive Hypothesis.
+As the removal of a step-pendant edge does not invalidate the essentiality of $e$, the reduced graph $G' - E_r'$ collapses to an empty feasible graph by the IH, which in turn confirms the structural collapse of $G' - E_r$. \end{itemize}

+By mathematical induction, the removal of an essential edge $e$ located before the second splitting boundary triggers the total structural collapse of the graph: $G_f = \emptyset$ for $G-E_r$ where $E(G-E_r)=n \ge 1$. \end{proof}

-Conceptually, the original sweep-based algorithm is more faithful to the explicit preservation of feasible walks, as it reconstructs them layer by layer.
-In contrast, the improved algorithm is more faithful to the abstract definition of a feasible graph itself, directly eliminating edges that violate feasibility conditions.
+\paragraph{Discussion} Conceptually, the original sweep-based algorithm is simpler and minimizes exceptional cases by reconstructing the graph layer by layer.
+In contrast, the improved algorithm is more faithful to the abstract definition of a feasible graph itself, as it directly eliminates edges that violate fundamental feasibility conditions.